Login Search Notification

 Description

-20250910 LA County Los Angeles City Council Item (36) 25-0781 CD 15 COMMUNICATION FROM THE PORT OF LOS ANGELES (POLA) and CONSIDERATION OF CALIFORNIA ENVIRONMENTAL QUALITY ACT (CEQA) SECTION 21151(C) APPEAL filed by UNITE HERE Local 11 of the action taken by the Board of Harbor Commissioners (BOHC) at its meeting held June 26, 2025, approving the Subsequent Environmental Impact Report (SEIR) for the West Harbor Modification project.
-(Trade, Travel and Tourism Committee report to be submitted in Council.
+20260203 LA County Los Angeles City Council Item (14) 26-0133 CONSIDERATON OF MOTION (PARK – PADILLA) relative to acceptance of a donation by the Skatepark Project with an estimated value of $70,000 for the development of the Skatepark Project at the West Los Angeles Municipal Complex.
+(Government Operations Committee report to be submitted in Council.
 If public hearing is not held in Committee, an opportunity for public comment will be provided.)
 (Please visit www.lacouncilfile.com for background documents.)
-September 10, 2025 LA County Los Angeles City Council Item #36
+February 03, 2026 LA County Los Angeles City Council Item #14